 He didn't whisper a single complaint.

-Rather on a ladder, he crumbled to the floor.
+On a ladder, he crumbled to the floor.

 Tan skin gone pale, sky blue eyes dull.

-Surgery said prognosis poor.
+Surgery said 'prognosis poor'.

 Why did he wait so long?